 SFAP-farmers are committed to protecting natural reserves and restrain from conversing natural lands in production lands.

-SFAP helps to create meaningful and scalable impact in hotspot areas such as the Brazilian Cerrado and the Amazon.
+SFAP helps to create meaningful and scalable impact in hotspot areas such as the Brazilian Cerrado, the Amazon and the Argentinean Chaco.

 Impact on farmers

 Farmers appreciate the insights obtained and procedures implemented through the certification process.
-They achieve better results and experience more control over their farm, as can be seen in this video of our Brazilian partner CerQuality.
+They achieve better results and experience more control over their farm.
 In addition, farmers are recognised by third parties such as bank and input suppliers as less-risky and more trustworthy partners.
 This often results in more favourable financing conditions.

 Farmers are rewarded for protecting their natural Cerrado reserves even when they have legal permission to deforest part of their lands.